-Lack of Confidence, Fear of Failure Hold Women Back From Being Entrepreneurs
+Lack of Confidence, Fear of Failure Hold Women Back From Being Entrepreneurs A new report measures the rates of female entrepreneurship and the sentiments of female business owners around the world.

 Women often don't think they are capable of launching their own businesses, which is one reason there are significantly fewer female entrepreneurs than male entrepreneurs, according to the Global Entrepreneurship Monitor 2012 Women's Report released today.